NastyLova/git_project/README.md

-This is my first scripts on the python, SQL, javascript three years ago.
+This is my first scripts on the python, SQL, javascript in 2018-2019.